 One of the reasons why active galaxies, i.e. galaxies with active galactic nuclei (AGN), stand out from the whole population of galaxies is that they produce not only visible light, but also other electromagnetic radiation like radio waves or X-rays.
-Here, at the Centre for Astronomy, active galaxies are explored in both these domains using arrays of radio telescopes (VLBA, EVN, MERLIN, GMRT, and LOFAR), and the X-ray telescope Chandra.
+Here, at the Institute of Astronomy, active galaxies are explored in both these domains using arrays of radio telescopes (VLBA, EVN, MERLIN, GMRT, and LOFAR), and the X-ray telescope Chandra.

 GALAXIES WITH SHORT PERIODS OF RADIO ACTIVITY

 Active Galactic Nuclei (AGN) are for decades the subject of very intense research.
 As a result, we have today a well-established model of AGN activity.
 According to it, there is a supermassive black hole in the center of each active galaxy.
 Matter falling toward the black hole forms an accretion disk around it, where due to process of friction and turbulence loses the angular momentum emitting radiation in the optical, ultraviolet and X-rays.
 However, despite that intensive studies, active galaxies continue to conceal many mysteries.
 We do not know for example why only a small portion of them (15-20%) is active in the radio range of the electromagnetic spectrum.

 Approximately, every tenth galaxy is active.
 A question that naturally arises is whether activity or lack of it is a permanent feature of a given galaxy or transitions between active and inactive state are possible.
 In other words, can activity of a galaxy cease or can it be initiated in an inactive galaxy?